-The Eduction ACI Server is a standalone server based upon the HPE ACI server.
+The Eduction ACI Server is a stand-alone server based on the ACI server.
 The Eduction Server processes UTF-8 encoded text, matching upon entities defined in Eduction grammars.
 Results return as XML, with tags in the HPE ACI hierarchy.
 You define the grammars to load and the entities to match on using a configuration file.
 Every time you send a query, the server creates a new engine with the grammars and entities that you specified.